ErikGartner/dTree/README.md

 1. ```npm install --save-dev```
 2. ```npm run-script build```

-A demo is avaible by running:
+A demo is availble by running:
 ```
 npm run-script demo
 ```